vbergae/ObjectivePim/Example/LocationProvider/README.md

 ## Location ##

-Location is a simple example projects which shows how to encapsulate quick access to user's location values using ObjectivePim.
+Location is a simple example project which shows how to encapsulate quick access to user's location values using ObjectivePim.

 Steps to create a service provider are: